JetBlue launches New York to London service with attractive fares and superb service

 JetBlue is partnering with two London-based non-profit organisations – Inspire! and FareShare – as part of JetBlue For Good, the airline’s platform for social impact and corporate responsibility.

 Inspire! is a local education charity working in the London boroughs of Hackney, Camden, Islington and beyond.
 Their mission is to improve young people’s access to the world of work, raise achievement levels and enhance their future career prospects and lives.
 Through their World of Work (WOW!) program, JetBlue crewmembers will have the opportunity to volunteer and share their career journeys and insight into the field of aviation.
-FareShare is the UK’s longest running food redistribution charity.
+FareShare is the UK’s longest-running food redistribution charity.
 In 2020, the organization supported 10,542 charities and community groups.
 As a result, more than 1.1 million people had access to food.

 Giving back is part of JetBlue’s DNA and is core to its mission of inspiring humanity.
 JetBlue For Good focuses on the areas that are most important to the airline’s customers and crewmembers – community, youth/education and the environment.
 JetBlue makes its entrance into new communities known starting on day one.
 After all these communities are not only where its crewmembers work – they live here too.
 JetBlue is committed to creating a brighter, more just world that we are all eager, able and empowered to explore.